daviewales/todo.py/README.md

 The default location of the yaml file is `~/.todo/todo.yml`.
 It is placed into a hidden directory, rather than as a hidden file in the home directory to allow the use of programs such as [Syncthing](https://syncthing.net/) to synchronise your tasks between computers and devices.

+### TODO_PATH Environment variable

+`todo.py` supports the environment variable `TODO_PATH`.
+The value of `TODO_PATH` must be a path to a directory.
+For example the following will create a todo list in the Desktop folder, and add 'Sleep' as the current task:

+    TODO_PATH="~/Desktop" todo now Sleep

+This may be useful if you need to store your `todo.py` file in a different directory to the default, such as when running in Termux on Android.

+### Ugly mode

+By default, `todo.py` outputs tasks enclosed by a border of '#' symbols.
+Passing the command-line argument `--ugly` or `-u` will display the tasks in a more straightforward manner.

+### Running in Termux on Android

+`todo.py` should work find in Termux.
+However, there are a number of tweaks that you may wish to use.

+You will need to edit the following file:

+    /data/data/com.termux/file/usr/etc/bash.bashrc

+Add the following lines:

+    export TODO_FILE="~/storage/shared/todo"
+    alias todo="todo -u"

+This assumes that you have linked `todo.py` to somewhere in your path, using `todo` as the name of the link.

+This will change the default directory to one which is writable by Termux.
+It will also use 'Ugly mode' for outputting tasks, which works better on a small display.

 ### Testing